cloudmobi/CloudmobiSSP/u3d-sdk.md

 ## <a name="step2">Additional Settings for iOS</a>

 *  Build Xcode project.
-For Unity4.x or Unity5.x you need to copy CTService.Framework and CTServiceCWrapper.mm to your Xcode project manually or using other method.
+For Unity4.x or Unity5.x you need to copy CTService.Framework and CTServiceCWrapper.mm to your Xcode project manually or using other method(XUPorter or PBXProject).
 *  Add a static link to: Build Settings -> Other Linker Flags -> -ObjC
 *  In Info.plist added the NSAppTransportSecurity, the type for Dictionary.
 In NSAppTransportSecurity added the NSAllowsArbitraryLoads the Boolean,setting YES.
 *  Import libz.tbd in Project -> Target -> Build Phases -> Link Binary With Libraries.
+*  For Unity Cloud Build, if your Unity version is later than 5.x, you must use PBXProject to do configuration.
+Add this file OnPostProcessBuild.cs(see it in sample code) to assets/editor directory.
+It will config plist and xcode building property for you (eg: add a static link to Other Linker Flags with '-ObjC' and add NSAppTransportSecurity in the plist).
+Then Collab with Unity Cloud and build.

 ## <a name="step3">Additional Settings for Android</a>